Kagerjay/Free-Code-Camp-Projects/Basic Algorithm Scripting/README.md

 ```

 5. Title Case a Sentence
+*Return the provided string with the first letter of each word capitalized.
+Make sure the rest of the word is in lower case.
+you should also capitalize connecting words like "the" and "of".*
 ```javascript
 titleCase("I'm a little tea pot") // should return a string. titleCase("I'm a little tea pot") // should return "I'm A Little Tea Pot".